Colour of Surveillance Europe Conference

 1This conference was inspired by the work of the Center on Privacy and Technology at Georgetown University (US) but is not affiliated or organised in conjunction with them.
 To find out more about this conference see: https://www.law.georgetown.edu/privacy-technology-center/events/color-of-surveillance-2019/

-We are grateful to the support and guidance of our content committee members who will be engaged in reviewing and selecting sessions for the Colour of Surveillance Europe conference.
+We are grateful to the support and guidance of our content committee members who engaged in reviewing and selecting sessions for the Colour of Surveillance Europe conference.